 Audrey spends six months a year at an RV community in Yuma and has a great time.
 Her park has many activities, a golf course, a restaurant and is very appealing.
 Audrey drives around in her golf cart and has many friends there.
 We think we might come and hang out for a month if we are in the southwest next winter.

 Going to Yuma, we drove by the entrance to Yuma Proving Ground.
 This is a military facility where my father was stationed beginning in the summer of 1977.
-(From there, I attended Northern Arizona University, met Randy etc. etc.) While living there we would occasionally see a few wild horses in the desert and I had told Randy about them on the drive south.
+(From there, I attended Northern Arizona University, met Randy etc. etc.) When living there we would occasionally see a few wild horses in the desert and I told Randy about them on the drive south.
 On the way north, we were fortunate to see a small group near the road.

 We also went to Quartzite, Arizona – a little town that is infamous in the RV community.
 Hundreds of thousands of RVs and RVers amass on Quartzite each January for a loose gathering.
 We came into the area after the event was officially concluded but still saw thousands of RVs parked out in the desert.
 It is one of those things that people say you should do at least once.
 Randy thinks so, but I’m not so sure.
 He may be out of luck since I do most of the planning!